AI Infrastructure

 timeout: 30s

 Don’t trust anyone else’s benchmarks — including mine.
-Your workload, your prompts, your hardware configuration.
-Here’s the script we run on every beeeowl deployment:
+Your workload, your prompts, your hardware configuration, your memory pressure from other services.
+Here’s the benchmarking script we run on every beeeowl deployment to produce honest numbers for the specific hardware and workflow:

 #!/bin/bash